pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Family Court Records Public in Pennsylvania?

-Following the establishment of Pennsylvania’s public access policy, the generation and management of family court records are the responsibility of designated court custodians.
+Following the establishment of Pennsylvania's public access policy, the generation and management of family court records are the responsibility of designated court custodians.
 These custodians are tasked with fulfilling requests for access to case records provided these records are not deemed confidential as indicated in 42 Pa.C.
 S. § 6355 and defined by Pa.R.
-C. P. No. 1931(a) of Pennsylvania’s record dissemination laws.
-Following the states public access policy on confidential information, persons lacking the applicable legal authority may not access family court records which indicate:
+C. P. No. 1931(a) of Pennsylvania's record dissemination laws.
+Following the state public access policy on confidential information, persons lacking the applicable legal authority may not access family court records, which indicate:

 • The personal information of a minor (if charged for a criminal offense)